verde-id/verde-idp-example/README.txt

+Setup

-After npm install and run verde-ethereum
+npm install

-Change src/index.js line 9
-to what index you want (0-9 from config file)
+Change src/index.js line 9 to what account index you want to use as IDP.

+Run

 Run single IDP
 CONFIG_FILE=___directory to config file from verde-ethereum___ \